 Can I get a job if I don't speak Spanish?

-If you have been hired by a foreign company or school to move to Bolivia for work, and that company or school does not require you to speak Spanish, then yes.
+If you have been hired by a foreign company or school to work in Bolivia, and that company or school does not require you to speak Spanish, then yes.
 If you plan to partner with a Bolivian national to start a company or will invest in an existing company, maybe.
 But if you plan to apply for jobs as a regular employee at Bolivian companies, it is very unlikely you would be hired.
 Bolivian companies are not required to provide interpreters for non-Spanish speaking employees.
 Alternately, if you plan to be self-employed, it would be very difficult.
 You will need to speak Spanish if you plan to communicate with your clients and employees.

 How much can I expect to earn in Bolivia?